lvl99/objectro/README.md

     // You can also pass a format function to transform that value
     // further, such as sanitising, normalising or otherwise processing
     // the value
+    // If the format function returns an object, then that object will
+    // be merged with the output object
     example5: (value, propName) => ({
       [propName]: value.toLowerCase(),
       example6: "This is new!"